jeanhoang/InventoryTrackingSystem/README.md

 H2, JDBC and JPA are used for the database for this project, the edit and delete functions are executed by retrieving IDs for the chosen items.

 Possible future improvements should include:
-+ Add more parameters into the Item class since an inventory includes other things such as price, description, category, etc.
++ Add more parameters into the Item class since an inventory system includes other things such as price, description, category, etc.
 + Navigation to different pages for each functions
 + Security
 + Filter option for different types of item